-We have understood what diff command is and why it’s useful, let’s move on to learning how to use it with a simple example.
+We have understood what the diff command is and why it’s useful.
+Let’s move on to learning how to use it with a simple example.
 In order to use the diff command, you will need to make some changes to your existing files.
-After that only you have to execute the below command:
+After that, only you have to execute the below command:

 Note: If you would like to see the changes in all files, type “Diff Command.”
 If you would only like to see the changes on some specific files, type the name of those file(s) after “Diff Command.”

-- The first line of the output from diff git command shows the file names that were considered as input. a and b represent the two different file states that were taken as input.
+- The first line of the output from the diff git command shows the file names that were considered as input.
+A and B represent the two file states taken as input.

 - The second line of the text shows the metadata related to the command and how it was executed on the files.
 This is the object hash value that Git requires for internal use, as was discussed in the Dot Git folder.

 - This line defines the symbol, which we call a legend.
 It tells you what is used to describe the first file and what is used to describe the second file.
 As you can see, – is used in front of the first file, and + is used in front of the second file.
-So whenever diff shows you changes related to either file, they will be marked accordingly.
+So they will be marked accordingly whenever a diff shows you changes related to either file.

-- Suppose the chunk looks something like this @@ -1,3 +1, 3 @@, which means that the first and third lines were changed in the first file, and only the first and third line was changed in the second file.
-Remember to use the – and + symbols respectively to denote which changes happened in each file.
+- Suppose the chunk looks something like this @@ -1,3 +1, 3 @@, which means that the first and third lines were changed in the first file, and only the first and third lines were changed in the second file.
+Remember to use the – and + symbols to denote which changes happened in each file.

 Git Diff Commands Based On the File Operation